AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Experiment

-We select four different datasets from both hypothetical and real-world settings for our evaluations.
+\textbf{Dataset.} We select four different datasets from both hypothetical and real-world settings for our evaluations.

-\textbf{TPC-H:} The TPC-H dataset is a widely used benchmarking dataset for measuring the performance of database management systems.
-We generate the data with a scale of 10 (around 10 GB).
-The TPC-H benchmark has in total of 22 different query templates.
+\textit{\underline{TPC-H:}} We generate the TPC-H data with a scale of 10 (around 10 GB).
+The TPC-H benchmark has in total 22 different query templates.
 In order to simplify the analysis and make a fair comparison of the methods, we follow previous methods~\cite{distill, extend} to remove the query templates 2, 17, 20 that contribute significantly to the total execution time of the workload or have little potential improvement from indexes.
 The test workload for TPC-H has in total of 19 queries randomly generated from the 19 query templates left.

-\textbf{TPC-DS:} The TPC-DS dataset is another widely used benchmark with a more complicated database schema and query templates.
-Data with a scale of 10 (around 10 GB) is generated.
+\textit{\underline{TPC-DS:}} TPC-DS data with a scale of 10 (around 10 GB) is generated.
 The TPC-DS benchmark has 99 different query templates, and for the same reason in the TPC-H benchmark, we remove the query templates 4, 6, 9, 10, 11, 14, 23, 24, 32, 35, 36, 39, 41, 70, 86, and 95.
 The test workload for TPC-DS consists of 83 queries generated from the 83 query templates left.

-\textbf{DSB:} The DSB benchmark~\cite{ding2021dsb} is derived from the TPC-DS benchmark, while enhancing the TPC-DS with complex data distribution and challenging yet semantically meaningful query templates.
-DSB has in total of 15 templates for single block queries, 22 templates for multi-block queries, and another 15 templates for SPJ queries, especially evaluating techniques with limited capabilities.
+\textit{\underline{DSB:}} The DSB benchmark~\cite{ding2021dsb} is derived from the TPC-DS benchmark, while enhanced with complex data distribution and challenging query templates.
+DSB has in total 15 templates for single block queries, 22 templates for multi-block queries, and another 15 templates for SPJ queries, especially evaluating techniques with limited capabilities.
 In our experiments, we only utilized the general-purpose 37 query templates in the first two groups and constructed a workload of 37 queries randomly generated from the templates.

-\textbf{IMDB (JOB workload):} The IMDB dataset~\cite{maas-EtAl:2011:ACL-HLT2011} is a collection of information about movies, TV shows, and actors.
-Join order benchmark (JOB~\cite{Leis2015HowGA}) is an OLAP benchmark querying the IMDB dataset and designed to assess the capabilities of a database management system (DBMS) in optimizing and executing complex real-world join queries.
+\textit{\underline{IMDB (JOB workload):}} Join order benchmark (JOB~\cite{Leis2015HowGA}) is an OLAP benchmark querying the IMDB~\cite{maas-EtAl:2011:ACL-HLT2011} dataset and designed to assess the capabilities of a database management system (DBMS) in optimizing and executing complex real-world join queries.
 The JOB workload has 113 real-world queries.